Free and Independent Faction: Final splits

 Although allied with Vernescu against the PNL, the Faction remained an independent group in the 1880 legislature, with Alecu Holban serving as deputy for Vaslui County.
 Still a prominent antisemite, Ceaur-Aslan was returned to Chamber in the Iași by-elections of 1881.
 Allied with Rosetti, Ionescu was unable to make the constitution itself more liberal, but, in 1882, managed to reform the labor contracts.
+One news item from January 1881 refers to Ionescu as the leader of a distinct group, of "moderate liberals from across the Milcov".
+Its other noted members were Alecu Holban, Vizanti, Voinov, and Sandu Miclescu; its allies in Bucharest were the editorial staff of Binele Public gazette, including Emanoil Protopopescu-Pake and G. Dem.
+Teodorescu.
+This Moldavian-based coalition was attached to Vernescu's: in early 1883, when democratization amendments were proposed, senators Voinov and Ștefan Șendrea, listed as "Sincere Liberals", voted in support of them.

-By then, he had renounced the cause of republicanism, backing the Kingdom of Romania upon its proclamation in March 1881.
+By then, Ionescu had renounced the cause of republicanism, backing the Kingdom of Romania upon its proclamation in May 1881.
 He was also warning against anti-state agitation by the socialists and foreign "Nihilists", while rejecting a PNL project to place all radicals under police supervision.
 Ionescu also distinguished between liberal and extreme socialists, arguing that the former should be granted full liberty to organize.
 This stance was not shared by other politicians of the Factionalist tradition.
 In socialist circles, Alecu Holban and Tzony were known for participating in the crackdown against Moldavian socialism: allegedly, they engineered the persecution of Nikolai Sudzilovsky, Theodor Speranția, and Ioan Nădejde.
+The Factionalist group survived at Iași, and, during local elections in January 1883, proposed a list that included (in descending order) Pastia, Teodor Tăutu, A. Șendrea, Tacu, Anghel, and Ștefan Emilian.
+In June of that year, Carol, now King of Romania, visited Iași, with the old Factionalist allies Cernat, Chițu and Hasdeu at his side; the banquet was attended by Voinov.

 From 1880, the PNL chapters in Moldavia had begun a focused campaign to "coerce [the Faction] into merging with the National Liberal party."
 As a sign of this rapprochement, in 1882 several old Factionalist parliamentarians, including Ionescu, supported measures to fold the Civic Guard into the regular army.
-The group survived at Iași, and, during local elections in January 1883, proposed a list that included (in descending order) Pastia, Teodor Tăutu, A. Șendrea, Tacu, Anghel, and Ștefan Emilian.
-In June of that year, Carol, now King of Romania, visited Iași, with the old Factionalist allies Cernat, Chițu and Hasdeu at his side; the banquet was attended by Voinov.
 PNL recruitment was resisted by more conservative Factionalists ahead of the 1883 national campaign; they supported Kogălniceanu's effort to establish another national third party, called Unified Opposition Committees.
 Ionescu was also drawn into this alliance: during the January 1886 by-elections of Putna County, he joined Kogălniceanu in canvassing votes for the opposition candidates.
 In early 1887, this Iași-centered movement was headed by Alecu C. Mavrocordat.
 Its affiliates included the Corjescus, Anghel, Ceaur-Aslan, Iamandi, Mârzescu and Tzony, alongside young leftists such as Alexandru Bădărău and George Panu.